 The NL201 can act as a PakBus router, TCP serial server, TCP serial client, Modbus TCP/IP gateway, and TLS proxy server for HTTPS and user-defined-port communications.

 The NL201 also provides a unique mode that bridges the Ethernet and CS I/O ports.
-This allows access to the internal IP functionality of the CR800, CR850, CR1000, and CR3000 (e.g., web page access, email, FTP).
-Adding a NL201 configured in this manner to a CR800 is analogous to adding a NL120 to a CR1000’s peripheral port.
+This allows access to the internal IP functionality of the CR6, CR800, CR850, CR1000, and CR3000 (for example, web page access, email, FTP).
+Adding an NL201 configured in this manner to a CR800 is analogous to adding an NL121 to a CR1000’s peripheral port.
+Adding an NL201 configured in this manner to a CR800 is analogous to adding an NL120 to a CR1000’s peripheral port.

 |Power Connector||CS I/O port or DC barrel connector (not powered over USB)|